PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark.md

 ### Prepare as filter

 This is similar to the [Apply as Filter](#apply-as-filter).
 The difference between both filters is that the *apply as filter* doesn't apply the filters after the choice.
-It adds the quiry to the pane and waits for execution.
+It adds the query to the pane and waits for execution.
 You can add more filters using the **and/or** from the right-click menu.

 ### Apply as Column

  By default, the packet list pane provides basic information about each packet.
-You can use the **right-click** meni or **Analyse --> Apply as Column** to add columns to the packet list pane.
+You can use the **right-click** menu or **Analyze --> Apply as Column** to add columns to the packet list pane.

  ![image](images/wireshark_applyascolumn.png)

 ### Follow Stream

  Wireshark displays everything in packet portion sizes.
-It is possible to reconstruct the streams and view raw traffic as it is presentated at the application level.
+It is possible to reconstruct the streams and view raw traffic as it is presented the application level.
 Following the protocol, streams are used to recreate application-level data and understand specific events.
 It is also possible to view the unencrypted protocol data like usernames, passwords and other data.

- You can access this using the **right-click** menu or **Analyse --> Follow TCP/UDP/HTTP Stream**.
+ You can access this using the **right-click** menu or **Analyze --> Follow TCP/UDP/HTTP Stream**.
 Streams are shown in a separate dialogue box.

  ![Image](images/wireshark_followstream.png)